EjderAysun/Cannon-Fodder/README.md

 * With this action, you can **wear** the clothing in *your inventory*.

+#### ListInventory

+* With this action, you can **see the properties** of the items in *your inventory* and in *your possession/on you*.

 #### NEXT

-* With this action, you can **see the properties** of the items in *your inventory* and in *your possession/on you*.
+* If you are going to the **next round**, just write "NEXT".

+    NOTE: The next round can be passed when there are no enemies left.

 Once you pick up an item from the ground, you can not leave it back.
 When you change your weapon, the weapon in your hand goes to the inventory.
 You cannot carry more weapons than your total strength.
 That's why you should choose the weapons you buy very carefully.
 Otherwise, at some point, you may become unable to pick up a weapon from the ground.

 ---
 ## Status